nielstron/quantulum3/README.rst

 quantulum
 =========

-Python library for information extraction of quantities, measurements and their units from unstructured text.
+Python3 library for information extraction of quantities, measurements and their units from unstructured text.

 Demo
 ----